Match Group provided an overview on the progress of some of its newer brands in the Q1 investor presentation.

 Match Group helped to launch Ship in January, a friends-based dating app where users can set each other up on dates.
 It has seen positive initial traction in several major cities including New York City, Boston and Washington, D.C.

 It has been particularly popular with women, who are currently dominating 70% of the downloads.
-Users are also making benefitting from the help of their friends, with 60% of matches being made through their in-app group chats.
+Users are also benefiting from the help of their friends, with 60% of matches being made through their in-app group chats.

 Read more about Match Group’s financial results here.